WokLibCodeClub/.github/profile/README.md

 If you want to review any of the material shown in the last four sessions, or catch up on sessions you might have missed, you can look at a part of this website called [Hello Python](https://github.com/WokLibCodeClub/Hello-Python/blob/main/README.md).

-At the next session you will have a choice of projects:
+At the next session you will have two options:

-Option 1.
-Follow along with the screen as we build up a little turtle game called *Catch the Ball*.
+1. Follow along with the screen as we build up a little turtle game called *Catch the Ball*.
 There is some starter code for this project and you can find it here: [Catch the Ball starter code](https://trinket.io/python/0e429f731b).

-Option 2.
-Code on your own and use instructions on the Raspberry Pi website.
+2. Code on your own and use instructions on the Raspberry Pi website.
 We suggest you try the *Turtle Race* game:

 [Turtle Race](https://projects.raspberrypi.org/en/projects/turtle-race) where you code several Python turtles to race against one another